aitorbernis/PUBLIC-CHESS/README.txt

         matrix (first piece configuration on board by number)

 2) draw.js
-    - Import gameNameArray from recurrent.js
+    - Import gameArray from recurrent.js
     - Go throught the last nameMatrix and draw every piece at its position

 how to git (Terminal) :